-- According to the Shareholder Agreement, the Tender Offerors acquire all the Target Company's shares (hereinafter referred to as the "Tender Offer Target Shares") excluding the Target Company's shares owned by ITOCHU and FamilyMart and treasury stocks owned by the Target Company as well as the Target Company's shares owned by SMBC (hereinafter referred to as "Non-target Shares"), - The Target Company would be delisted by limiting the Target Company's shareholders only to all or a subset (Note 2) of the five companies in total, namely GIT and its parent company ITOCHU (hereinafter referred to as "ITOCHU, etc."), FamilyMart and its wholly owned subsidiary (hereinafter referred to as "FamilyMart, etc.") and SMBC (hereinafter, the shareholders of the Target Company followed by the delisting shall be collectively referred to as the "Major Shareholders") and thereafter - The Tender Offer would be made as a part of a series of transactions (hereinafter the "Transactions") so that the ownership ratio of the voting rights of ITOCHU, etc., FamilyMart, etc. and SMBC would be 46%, 34% and 20%, respectively (collectively referred to as the "Final Voting Rights Ratio").
-Note that the Final Voting Rights Ratio has been determined after consultation between the three companies ITOCHU, FamilyMart and SMBC. - (Note 1) The "Ownership Ratio" is the ratio of the Target Company's shares against the number of shares (78,250,440 shares), which is calculated by subtracting the number of shares owned by the Target Company as of May 31, 2017, according to the Target Company's 1st Quarter Earnings Briefing (1,073,404), from the number of issued shares as of May 31, 2017, (79,323,844) according to the Earnings Briefing for the 1st quarter of the term ending February 2018 (the Target Company's 1st Quarter Earnings Briefing) announced on July 14, 2017 by the Target Company.
-(Numbers are rounded to two decimal places; the same applies hereinafter for the Ownership Ratio.) - (Note 2) Depending on the number of the Subscribed Share Certificates (as defined below) in the Tender Offer and the details of the Delisting Procedures (as defined below; hereinafter the same applies), as a result of the Delisting Procedures the number of shares of the target company's stock held by GIT or the wholly owned subsidiary of FamilyMart may become a fraction constituting less than one share, and GIT or the wholly owned subsidiary of FamilyMart may cease to be a shareholder of the Target Company due to holding a fraction constituting less than one share.
+- (Note 1) The "Ownership Ratio" is the ratio (rounded off to the second decimal place) of the Target Company's shares against the number of shares (78,250,440 shares), which is calculated by subtracting the number of shares owned by the Target Company as of May 31, 2017, according to the Target Company's 1st Quarter Earnings Briefing (1,073,404 shares), from the total number of issued shares as of May 31, 2017, (79,323,844 shares) according to the Earnings Briefing for the 1st Quarter of the term ending February 2018 (the Target Company's 1st Quarter Earnings Briefing) announced on July 14, 2017 by the Target Company.
+(Numbers are rounded to two decimal places; the same applies hereinafter for the Ownership Ratio.)
+The ownership ratios of ITOCHU against FamilyMart UNY Holdings in the diagram above represent the percentages (rounded off to two decimal place) of the shares of FamilyMart UNY Holdings owned by ITOCHU (47,076,396 shares) in the number of shares (126,639,465 shares) of FamilyMart UNY Holdings derived by subtracting the number of shares of treasury stock (72,848 shares) held by FamilyMart UNY Holdings as of May 31, 2017, which were stated in the 1st Quarter (IFRS Consolidated) Earnings Briefing of FamilyMart UNY Holdings for the 1st Quarter of the term ending February 2018 (hereinafter referred to as the "FamilyMart UNY Holdings' 1st Quarter Earnings Briefing" announced by FamilyMart UNY Holdings on July 11, 2017, from the total number of shares outstanding (126,712,313 shares) as of May 31, 2017 stated in the 1st Quarter Earnings Briefing of FamilyMart UNY Holdings. - (Note 2) Depending on the number of the Subscribed Share Certificates (as defined below) in the Tender Offer and the details of the Delisting Procedures (as defined below; the same applies hereinafter), as a result of the Delisting Procedures, the number of shares of the target company's stock held by GIT or BSS may become a fraction constituting less than one share, and GIT or BSS may cease to be a shareholder of the Target Company due to holding a fraction constituting less than one share.

-Where the procedures are taken to validate the Tender Offer and to implement the subsequent acquisition of all the Tender Offer Target Shares by Major Shareholders as a part of the transactions (for further details, refer to "(5) Policies for reorganization, etc. after the Tender Offer, items related to so-called two-step acquisition," hereinafter referred to as the "Delisting Procedures"), the Target Company will acquire (hereinafter referred to as the "Acquisition of Treasury Stock,"

-Note 2, 3) the part of the Target Company's shares owned by SMBC (hereinafter referred to as the "Shares Sold by SMBC," Note 1) so that SMBC's shares of the voting rights will be 20% if the Delisting Procedures are effective, and so it would be subsequently.
+Where the procedures are taken to validate the Tender Offer and implement the subsequent acquisition of all the Tender Offer Target Shares by the Target Company or Major Shareholders as part of the transactions (for further details, refer to "(5) Policies for reorganization, etc. after the Tender Offer, items related to so-called two-step acquisition," hereinafter referred to as the "Delisting Procedures"), the Target Company will acquire (hereinafter referred to as the "Acquisition of Treasury Stock," Note 2, 3) the part of the Target Company's shares owned by SMBC (hereinafter referred to as the "Shares Sold by SMBC," Note 1) so that SMBC's shares of the voting rights will be 20% if the Delisting Procedures are effective, and so it would be subsequently.

-(Note 1) The number of Shares Sold by SMBC will be calculated by subtracting 2 the number of shares equivalent to 20% of the voting rights of all the Target Company's shareholders after the acquisition of the Treasury Stocks from 1 the total number of the Target Company's shares owned by SMBC immediately before acquiring the Treasury Stocks (if the number of shares is not a whole number, it will be rounded up after the decimal point).
+(Note 1) The number of Shares Sold by SMBC will be calculated by subtracting 1 the number of shares equivalent to 20% of the voting rights of all the Target Company's shareholders after the acquisition of the Treasury Stocks from 2 the total number of the Target Company's shares owned by SMBC immediately before acquiring the Treasury Stocks (if the number of shares is not a whole number, it will be rounded up after the decimal point).